GDQuest/blender-power-sequencer-docs/README.md

 To read the documentation, head to the [ add-on's GitHub wiki ](https://github.com/GDquest/Blender-power-sequencer/wiki).
 We use this repository to write the documentation with other contributors and collect videos.

+## Docs writing tips

+- Use simple English
+- Show picture/GIF at the top:  it might better convey what the tool does than a text
+- Use h2 `##` for the first title and h3 `###` for sub-sections
+- Avoid passive voice when possible (is used, are processed, etc. -> XX uses, XX processes)

 ## Credits